sanguis/sanguis.github.io/_posts/2017-11-14-Mob-Programming-Guilines.md

 * Let people be wrong.
 In 4 mins no one will lead the project too off course from a technical stand point.
 They seeing where you went wrong is a very strong way to enforce learning.
 * Not all Drivers have to Navigate.

-### Navigator Directive guidelines.
+### Navagation guide lines.

 When giving directions it is best to start with your intent over syntax.
-It is a lot easier for a Driver to drive when they know why something to happen.
+Drivers may have other methods of achaving the same result then the navigator and it is beter for them to use the process that they are fimilier with rather then having to relean on the fly how to use an IDE or syxtax for a process.

-Navigating with "To reduce cruft. search and replace all instances of foo with bar".
+When a Navigator starts with, "To reduce cruft. search and replace all instances of foo with bar".
 This gives the diver more freedom than. "type, colon, percentage sign, slash, foo, slash, bar, slash, g enter".

 So start your directives with Intent and let the driver tell you that he does no know how.